omnivaal/omni-test.github.io/README.md

 # First Test Repo
 Test Repo using examples and tutorial on https://www.w3schools.com

-It now includes steps for GitHub
+It now includes steps for GitHub.

+Goona-berries are not sweet.